trustbit/exercises/transport-tycoon_23.md

 In the previous exercise we computed Estimated Time of Arrival (ETA) for a cargo truck.
 The truck moved between two locations with a predefined speed.

-In the real world we would need to "mine" historical data in order to figure out the travel speed between locations.
-This is "training" data for the model from the previous exercises.
+In the real world we would need to **mine historical data** in order to figure out the travel speed between locations.
+Historical means - something that happened in the past, was observed and recorded.

+Historical data can be mined for the insights and used to **train models**.
+The trained model could then be used to *predict* things that didn't happen yet.

-Also, in the real world we would need to validate the quality of our results.
-For example, by computing accuracy score.
+Also, in the real world we would need to **validate the quality of our model**.

+We can do that by "hiding" some observations from the model and trying to predict the outcome.
+Then we compare observed outcome with the predicted one.
+Smaller is the difference - more accurate is the model.

+Let's focus on minimalistic training and validation in this exercise.

 ## Training